Chandler Brewer: New Orleans Saints

 On July 27, 2024, Brewer signed with the New Orleans Saints.
 He was waived with an injury designation on August 6.

 Tennessee Titans

 On November 12, 2024, Brewer was signed to the Tennessee Titans practice squad, and played one game during the 2024 season as a gameday elevation.
 He signed a reserve/future contract with Tennessee on January 6, 2025.
 On August 7, Brewer was placed on injured reserve and subsequently released by the Titans on August 14.

+On November 25, 2025, Brewer was re-signed to the Titans' practice squad.